GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 - "Tonnage GT": tonnage (capacity in tonnes)
 - "Other tonnage"
 - "GTs"
-- "Power of main engine": in HP
+- "Power of main engine": in kW
 - "Power of auxiliary engine"
 - "Hull material"
 - "Date of entry into service"